langdoc/KSCTC/README.md

 If you use the data, please cite my paper.

 ## Code of conduct
 …to be added in the file [Code of Conduct](CoC.md)…

+## Data access
+Only parts of the corpus are openly available.
+Other parts are found in a private repository.
+See the overview below.

 ## Metadata